Right of access

 Can the request be refused?

 As a rule, the rights of the data subject must be fulfilled.
-A controller must have a legal basis for refusing the data subject’s request, and the data subject can then refer the matter to the Data Protection Ombudsman.
+A controller must have a legal basis for refusing the data subject’s request.
+Article 12 and Article 15(4) of the EU’s General Data Protection Regulation and Sections 31 and 34 of the Data Protection Act provide for the grounds for refusal.
+The data subject can then refer the matter to the Data Protection Ombudsman.

 A controller can refuse the subject’s request in the following situations: